nseidm1/TaskExecutor/README.md

 in the onCreate.
 The service is designed to be STICKY so your Tasks have a high assurance of being executed even if your activity is destroyed or your service is paused/stopped by the system.

 <b>Tasks</b><br>
 Tasks are extended Runnables, and instead of overriding run you'll override the task method.
+The constructor takes a Bundle to encourange proper design.
+Your Task should be designed to perform a concrete action on the Bundle.
+It's recommended not to reference items outside of the Tasks's scope.
+Again, the task method is designed to perform a discrete operation on the Bundle.
 <br><br>
 Tasks have 7 public methods:<br>
 1) setCompleteCallback(TaskCompletedCallback completeCallback)<br>